Sea of Thieves: Commercial performance

-Sea of Thieves is a commercial success.
-The title attracted more than 1 million players two days after it released.
+Sea of Thieves was a commercial success, attracting more than 1 million players two days after it released.
 During its week of release, it was the best-selling retail game in the UK, sixth best-selling in Switzerland, and it became the second best-selling game in the US in March 2018 behind Far Cry 5.
 On 28 March 2018, Microsoft declared the game as the fastest-selling new IP released for the Xbox One.
 Rare attributed the game's success to the title releasing for Xbox Game Pass subscribers at launch, which enabled the game to achieve Rare's sales target for three months in a single day.
 Game Pass contributed to half of the game's sales, though Microsoft added that the game also sold well in both retail and digital formats.
 The game passed five million players in August 2018.
 In January 2020, Rare declared the game was "the most successful IP [Microsoft has] released in the generation", with it amassing more than 10 million players.
 In addition to good sales, Sea of Thieves was also popular with viewers, with the title being ranked as one of the most watched titles on Twitch in January 2019 following the Shrouded Spoils update.

-The game would launch on Steam on June 3, 2020.
+The game would launch on Steam on 3 June 2020.
 By July 2020, Sea of Thieves would top 15 million players, including 1 million units sold on Steam and over 3.3 million players logging in during June 2020.
 The total number of players would continue to rise, reaching 20 million players by March 2021.
 During the month of June 2021, following the release of the Pirates of the Caribbean crossover A Pirate's Life content update, 4.8 million players logged in, setting a new record.
 In October 2021, Sea of Thieves had reached 25 million players.
-On Steam, 5 million copies have been sold as of December 21, 2021.
+On Steam, 5 million units have been sold as of December 2021.
 During the 2022 Xbox/Bethesda Games Showcase, a trailer for Sea of Thieves Season 7, the game had reached over 30 million players.
+In April 2024, Sea of Thieves reached 40 million players.